marcoskirsch/nodemcu-httpserver/README.md

 ## How to use server-side scripting using your own Lua scripts

    Similar to static files, upload a Lua script called "http/[name].lua where you replace [name] with your script's name.
-   The script should return a function that takes two parameters:
+   The script should return a function that takes three parameters:

-      return function (connection, args)
+      return function (connection, req, args)
          -- code goes here
       end

    Use the _connection_ parameter to send the response back to the client.
    Note that you are in charge of sending the HTTP header, but you can use the bundled httpserver-header.lua script for that.
 See how other examples do it.
+   The _req_ parameter contains information about the request.
    The _args_ parameter is a Lua table that contains any arguments sent by the client in the GET request.

    For example, if the client requests _http://2.2.2.2/foo.lua?color=red_ then the server will execute the function in your Lua script _foo.lua_ and pass in _connection_ and _args_, where _args.color = "red"_.

-#### Very important: yielding after send

-   nodemcu-firmware does not support queueing multiple send operations.
-So in order to get things to work, nodemcu-httsperver uses Lua coroutines.
-In your script, after every

-      connection.send(foo)

-   you must ensure that you call

-      coroutine.yield()

-   *except on the very last one*.
-This is because the server will resume your script after the send operation finished.
-   Memory is tight so it's likely that you will need multiple sends.
-Be careful.
-Also be careful not to send too much data in a single operation or you risk overflowing the chip's send buffer.

-   Look at the included example scripts for plenty of ideas.

 ### Example: Garage door opener